👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Every data access comes with a cost.
 When your application needs product information, it might query a database, call a remote API, perform complex calculations, or decrypt sensitive data.
 Each operation burns CPU cycles, consumes memory, and adds milliseconds (or seconds) to response times.

-// Without caching - database hit on every request
+// Without caching - multiple API calls on every request

 {